kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### Performance

 - Prefix: the path between bucket name and object name.
-  - Can achieve 3,500 PUT/COPY/POST/DELTE **and** 5,500 GET/HEAD requests per second per prefix.
+  - Can achieve 3,500 PUT/COPY/POST/DELETE **and** 5,500 GET/HEAD requests per second per prefix.
   - Improve performance by spreading ops across different prefixes.
 - Limitations when using KMS
   - When uploading a file, must call GenerateDataKey in the KMS API.
   - When downloading a file, must call Decrypt in the KMS API.
-  - Uploads and downloads count towards KMS quota. (hard limit;  no requests to increase quota)
+  - Uploads and downloads count towards KMS quota. (hard limit; cannot request a quota increase)
 - Multi-part Uploads: parallelize uploads
   - Recommended for files over 100 MB
   - Required for files over 5 GB